anuf/cineuropa2017bot/README.md

 # Telegram Bot for Cineuropa 2017 films
-Films from Cineuropa 2017 film festival parsed from official PDF program to be accesed through this Telegram Bot.
+Films from Cineuropa 2017 film festival parsed from official site to be accessed through this Telegram Bot.

 It is written in Python based on **[pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)**.
 There are other wrappers for the Telegram API, but we have tried this for the moment.